Urban Dog Enrichment Hacks for Small Apartment Living

 3. Muffin tin game: Place treats in a few cups, cover all with tennis balls, and let your dog sniff out the rewards.

-Services like [dog food delivery](#) from Best Dog Box introduce new proteins and textures monthly.
+Services like dog food delivery from Best best dog subscription boxes introduce new proteins and textures monthly.
 I've noticed dogs in small homes particularly benefit from the novelty, which reduces "food boredom" behaviors like begging or disinterest in meals.

 City dwellers often can't do long hikes, but research from the University of Liverpool shows three 10 minute walks spaced throughout the day provide similar stress relief as one 30 minute walk.
 Make short outings count: